IanAlbuquerque/ceu-basic/README.md

-# Developing a Begginer Friendly Graphic Library for Céu
+# Developing a Beginner Friendly Graphic Library for Céu

 ## About Céu